CrazyNobita/Ether_Official-/README.md

 ## ⚠️ License & Terms

+Ether is source-available software developed by **LearningBotsOfficial**.

-Ether is open-source.
-By using this software, you agree to:
+By using, modifying, or sharing this project, you agree to the following terms:

-- **Retain Credits:** Keep original credits to LearningBotsOfficial
+- Original credits to **LearningBotsOfficial** must remain intact.
-- **No Reselling:** Do not resell this software as a standalone product
+- Any public fork or modified version must provide proper attribution to:
+  **LearningBotsOfficial/Ether**
+- Reselling this project or distributing paid/public clones is prohibited.
+- Republishing this project under another name without permission is prohibited.
+- Personal and private modifications are allowed.
-- **Responsible Use:** Use in accordance with Telegram's Terms of Service
+- Use this software responsibly and follow Telegram's Terms of Service.

-- **Attribution:** Proper attribution to Ether project when forking or reusing
+Failure to follow these terms may result in permission being revoked.

+© 2026 LearningBotsOfficial.
+All rights reserved.

 ---